 Create a Dog Appropriate Exercise Routine.
 Exercise is paramount for breeds of dogs prone to hip dysplasia and degenerative joint disease.
 In such a case, physical activity comes with several health benefits.

-Namely, exercise strengthens bones and muscle mass, improves the joints’ range of motion, maintains a healthy weight, and provides significant pain relief; all of which collectively results in improved quality of life.
+Namely, exercise strengthens bones and muscle mass, improves the joints’ range of motion, maintains a healthy weight, and provides significant pain relief; all of which collectively result in improved quality of life.

 Maintain Your Dog on a Healthy Diet.
 A healthy diet can be very effective when preventing canine hip dysplasia.
 Making the right dietary choices keeps your dog at a healthy weight.